Continuous approximate roots of polynomial equations via shape theory: Shape theory

-which by uniqueness give that the maps $g_\beta \in \Hom(\ul{W}, Z_\beta)$ assemble to a map $\ul{g} \in \Hom(\ul{W}, \ul{Z})$ with $\ul{f} = \ul{g} \circ \ul{q}$ as in the original definition. \end{rem}
+which by uniqueness give that the maps $g_\beta \in \Hom((\ul{W}, \ul{w}), (Z_\beta, z_\beta))$ assemble to a map $\ul{g} \in \Hom((\ul{W}, \ul{w}), (\ul{Z}, \ul{z}))$ with $\ul{f} = \ul{g} \circ \ul{q}$ as in the original definition. \end{rem}

-\begin{rem} We can instead work with the pointed homotopy category $\Ho\Spc_*$ and the subcategory $\Ho\CW_*$ of pointed CW complexes with basepoint-preserving maps up to basepoint-preserving homotopy.
-In this case, the \emph{pointed shape} $(\ul{W}, w_0) \in \Pro(\Ho\CW_*)$ of a pointed space $(X, x_0)$ is given by the same definition as above, by appropriately making all objects and morphisms pointed. \end{rem}

-As seen in Remark \ref{rem:equivShapeDef}, the shape of $X$ captures all of the data about mapping out of $X$ and into CW complexes up to homotopy.
-This can be made precise by considering open coverings of $X$ and partitions of unity as in \cite{dydak_segal}.
-In particular, as a consequence of Theorem 3.1.4 in \cite{dydak_segal} we obtain:
+As seen in Remark \ref{rem:equivShapeDef}, the pointed shape of $(X, x_0)$ captures all of the data about mapping out of $(X, x_0)$ and into pointed CW complexes up to homotopy.
+One way to make this precise is to consider open coverings of $X$ and partitions of unity to construct $\text{\v{C}}(X, x_0)$, the \v{C}ech system of $(X, x_0)$ as in \cite{dydak_segal}.
+This $\text{\v{C}}(X, x_0)$ is an inverse system in $\Pro(\Ho\CW_*)$, which also has a morphism $\ul{q}_X: X \to \text{\v{C}}(X, x_0)$ in $\Pro(\Ho\Spc_*)$.
+Theorem 3.1.4 in \cite{dydak_segal} tells us that this pair $(\text{\v{C}}(X,x_0), \ul{q}_X)$ is a representative for the pointed shape of $(X, x_0)$.
+In the discussion following Corollary 3.1.6 in \cite{dydak_segal} we see that this assignment of \v{C}ech systems is functorial and hence we have functorial representatives for the pointed shape of pointed topological spaces, which we capture in the next lemma.